-- Eliminating the hazard by removing the activity from the work process; - Controlling the hazard at its source through engineering controls; - Minimizing the hazard through design of safe work systems; - Providing appropriate personal protective equipment (PPE).
+- Eliminating the hazard by removing the activity from the work process; - Controlling the hazard at its source through engineering controls; - Minimizing the hazard through design of safe work systems; - Providing appropriate PPE.

-The application of prevention and control measures to occupational hazards should be based on comprehensive job safety analyses (JSA).
+The application of prevention and control measures to occupational hazards should be based on comprehensive JSA.
 The results of these analyses should be prioritized as part of an action plan based on the likelihood and severity of the consequence of exposure to the identified hazards.